Help for heritage and tourism sectors

 Visit Britain / Visit England

-Is the country’s national tourist board and they work in partnership with the industry to develop the visitor experience across England, plan the national tourism strategy, grow the value of tourism in England.
+Visit Britain / Visit England are the country’s national tourist board and they work in partnership with the industry to develop the visitor experience across England, plan the national tourism strategy, grow the value of tourism in England.
 They have a lot of useful information, including trade shows and events that attract international buyers and sellers worldwide, raising our regions profile.
-You can also sign up for their newsletter and keep up to date with what’s happening and importantly what support is available.
+You can also sign up for the Visit Britain newsletter and keep up to date with what’s happening and importantly what support is available.